 Solution 2 – Update your drivers / install the default driver

 Sometimes Windows 10 won’t recognize USB hard drive due to driver problems, and if that’s the case, you might want to go to the your hard drive manufacturer’s website and download the latest drivers for your USB hard drive.
 If that doesn’t work, you can uninstall your currently installed driver and allow Windows 10 to install the default driver.
 To do that, follow these steps:

 - Open Device Manager by pressing Windows Key + X and choose Device Manager from the list.

-- When Device Manager opens, navigate to the Disk drives section, right click your USB hard drive and choose Uninstall.
+- When Device Manager opens, navigate to the Disk drives section, right click your USB hard drive and choose Uninstall device.